The Fed is getting ready to raise interest rates - KTVZ

 In November, the Fed also announced the end of its pandemic-era stimulus and accelerated the roll-back of its asset purchases the following month.

-The banks will continue reducing its monthly asset buying spree and end them in early March, the Fed said Wednesday.
+The bank will continue reducing its monthly asset purchases and end them in early March, it said Wednesday.

-After the end of its stimulus program and liftoff in interest rates, reducing its massive balance sheet is next up on the Fed’s to-do list.
-The bank affirmed that it only expects to start focusing on the balance sheet reduction after rate hikes have begun.
+After the end of the stimulus program and liftoff in interest rates, reducing its massive balance sheet is next up on the Fed’s to-do list.
+The bank affirmed that it only expects to start focusing on balance sheet reduction after the rate hikes have begun.

 This is a developing story.
 It will be updated